Keough Award

-The Keough Award is an award given to the top male and female soccer players from the St. Louis, Missouri area.
-It was established in 2004 and is named after former United States men's national soccer team member and St. Louis University men's soccer coach Harry Keough and his son Ty.
+The Keough Family Award and the Chalupny Award are awards given to the top male and female soccer players from the St. Louis, Missouri area.
+The award was established as the Keough Award in 2004 and named after former United States men's national soccer team member and St. Louis University men's soccer coach Harry Keough and his son Ty.
+In 2023, the women's award was renamed after United States women's national soccer team member and five-time award recipient Lori Chalupny.